-- 27. Article 16.2.8 of the Draft Law further states that the charter of a political party shall include procedures for ensuring gender equality, while Article 18.6 specifies that the central representative body and executive body of a political party shall be composed of members representing at least 30 percent of either gender, which is also welcome and in line with good practices.30 The Draft Law also includes provisions linking the allocation of public funding and its amount to measurable efforts to promote the political participation of women and persons with disabilities, which is commendable (Article 27.3 and 28.6).
-Finally, the Draft Law also incorporates a clear anti-discrimination statement (Article 8.6) and contemplates regular reporting to the National Committee on Gender Equality in accordance with the Law on Promotion of Gender Equality (Article 8.7 of the Draft Law). - 28.
-These provisions are welcome and demonstrate the willingness to put in place governance structures that can be called truly democratic, representative and inclusive.31 However, gender or diversity requirements do not necessarily or automatically translate into more balanced or diverse representation of under-represented persons in party structures or in elected offices.32 This is often because the legislation does not state the legal consequences in case of non-compliance with the said requirements nor does it contain any sanctions.
-33 In order for gender equality legislation to be effective, infringements of gender equality provisions should be met with effective, proportionate and dissuasive sanctions to ensure compliance and have a real deterrent effect34 and/or with financial incentives.
-More specifically, while the formula for calculating the amount of public funding takes into account the number of women candidates and candidates with disabilities, as well as elected ones (Articles 28.5 and 28.6), there is no sanction for not complying with gender and diversity requirements in party governing bodies and activities, such as those mentioned in Articles 8 and 18 of the Draft Law.
-As recommended by the OSCE/ODIHR in the past, the legal drafters could consider a variety of sanctions for political parties in case of non-compliance with legal measures aimed at enhancing the participation of women within party structures and as candidates for public offices, such as the denial or reduction of public funding, or stronger, legal measures, such as the removal of the party's electoral list from the ballot.35 In this case, before such sanctions are imposed, the political party should be first given a fair warning and an opportunity to correct36 (see also paras.
-111-112 infra on sanctions). - 29.
-Moreover, it is not clear which (independent) body will be in charge of monitoring the compliance with gender and diversity requirements provided in the Draft Law, and what will be the criteria for assessing compliance and the consequences.
-The Draft Law should be supplemented in this respect to ensure that ultimately, these provisions are effectively the representation of either women or men in any decision-making body in political or public life should not fall below 40%".
+27. Article 16.2.8 of the Draft Law further states that the charter of a political party shall include procedures for ensuring gender equality, while Article 18.6 specifies that the central representative body and executive body of a political party shall be composed of members representing at least 40 percent of either gender, which is also welcome and in line with good practices.30 The Draft Law also includes provisions linking the allocation of public funding and its amount to measurable efforts to promote the political participation of women and persons with disabilities, which is commendable (Article 27.3 and 28.6).
+Finally, the Draft Law also incorporates a clear anti-discrimination statement (Article 8.6) and contemplates regular reporting to the National Committee on Gender Equality in accordance with the Law on Promotion of Gender Equality (Article 8.7 of the Draft Law).

+28. These provisions are welcome and demonstrate the willingness to put in place governance structures that can be called truly democratic, representative and inclusive.31 However, gender or diversity requirements do not necessarily or automatically translate into more balanced or diverse representation of under-represented persons in party structures or in elected offices.32 This is often because the legislation does not state the legal consequences in case of non-compliance with the said requirements nor does it contain any sanctions.33 In order for gender equality legislation to be effective, infringements of gender equality provisions should be met with effective, proportionate and dissuasive measures to ensure compliance and have a real deterrent effect34 and/or with financial incentives.
+More specifically, while the formula for calculating the amount of public funding takes into account the number of women candidates and candidates with disabilities, as well as elected ones (Articles 28.5 and 28.6), the Draft Law does not specify the consequences for not complying with gender and diversity requirements in party governing bodies and activities, such as those mentioned in Articles 8 and 18 of the Draft Law.
+As emphasized by the OSCE/ODIHR and the Venice Commission in the 2020 Joint Guidelines, legislative measures on gender equality only work if they are effectively implemented, and a variety of measures could be considered to ensure compliance with legal requirements aimed at enhancing the participation of women within party structures and as candidates for public offices, such as the denial or reduction of public funding.35 In this case, before such measures are implemented, the the representation of either women or men in any decision-making body in political or public life should not fall below 40%".